tolicodes/articles/wip/api-scraping.md

 }
 ```

 Now we actually need to write the `process` function that starts off the process.
 Essentially we have an async `while` loop, that processes one item at a time.
-For now, there is nothing asynchronous happening...but we will put
+For now, there is nothing asynchronous happening...but we will put some blocks in to stop processing if there are too many requests.

+All our function is doing is:
+1) executing the next function in the `queuedFuncs

 ```
 moveLists(item, from, to) {